-- CFAS participant
+> - CFAS participant

-"Doing nothing is my least favourite option." - CFAS participant
+"Doing nothing is my least favourite option."

+CFAS participant

-MUD BAY - COASTAL WORKS / HIGHWAY 99 STRATEGIC DIRECTION
+MUD BAY STRATEGIC DIRECTION - COASTAL WORKS / HIGHWAY 99

-The longer-term strategic direction for the Mud Bay Planning Area is to gradually develop new infrastructure and management approaches along the Highway 99 corridor to prepare for increased frequency of flooding.
+The longer-term strategic direction for the Mud Bay Planning Area (see Figure 24) is to gradually develop new infrastructure and management approaches along the Highway 99 corridor to prepare for increased frequency of flooding.
 This agricultural area is complex, as there are numerous infrastructure corridors of regional, provincial and national significance.
-A shared desire to minimize increases in long term flood risk to critical infrastructure will be required for the Strategic Direction to be implemented.
-Further, extensive coordination between numerous agencies will be necessary.
+A shared desire to minimize increases in longterm flood risk to critical infrastructure will be required for the Strategic Direction to be implemented.
+Further engagement with Semiahmoo First Nation and extensive coordination between numerous agencies will be necessary.
+In the interest of efficient organization, the Mud Bay Planning Areas were further divided into several sub-Planning Areas based on shared geographical or coastal flooding characteristics - Inter River West, Inter River East, Colebrook, Serpentine North, Nicomekl South, Nico Wynd Area and the Mud Bay Foreshore (see Figure 15).